-If your finger is too dry, your fingerprint will not appear.
-In this case, wipe your forehead one more time (this will make your fingers greasier) and try the experiment again.
+If your fingers are too dry, your fingerprints will not appear.
+Your fingerprints appear when grease from your skin interacts with iodine vapor.
+Wipe your forehead one more time (this will make your fingers greasier) and try the experiment again.

 Yes, of course, you can try using ordinary white paper for this experiment.

 Unfortunately, you won't be able to easily keep the prints looking good for a long time.
-Iodine is a very volatile substance and quickly evaporates.
+Iodine is a volatile substance and it will evaporate quickly.

 Potassium iodide KI contains iodine ions I−, which we can turn into iodine molecules I2 using CuSO4.